How much does law school cost?

 Cost of Attendance

-Law school is an expensive investment.
+Law school can be an expensive investment.
 Students considering law school should look closely at the cost of attendance (COA) for schools of interest and understand how they will finance law school debt before making the decision to attend.
 The cost of attendance includes tuition, fees, books and supplies, room and board, transportation, and some personal expenses.
 Each school is required by the American Bar Association (ABA) to publish its cost of attendance and students can find this information on the school’s website, usually on its financial aid office page.
-In 2013, the ABA reported the average tuition alone at a private law school was $41,985; a public law school out-of-state was $36,859; and a public law school in-state was $23,879.

 Grants and Scholarships

 Many students do not pay “sticker price” for law school but rather receive grants and scholarships that reduce their tuition (discounted tuition).
-Most of these grants and scholarships are merit-based, meaning they are determined primarily based on CGPA and LSAT scores.
+Most of these grants and scholarships are merit-based, meaning they are determined primarily based on UGPA (undergraduate grade-point average) and standardized test (LSAT or GRE) scores.
 Schools must report the percentage of students receiving grants and scholarships and the 25th, 50th and 75th percentile grant amounts on their ABA Standard 509 Information Report.
 Students can always find this information by clicking the words “ABA Required Disclosures” which usually appear on a law school’s website or typing in “509” into the search bar on the law school’s website.
 Always check the financial aid page of a law school’s website to learn if there are any additional scholarship opportunities available through a separate application procedure.
 The most common of these are for students interested in practicing public interest law.

-Not many law school scholarship opportunities exist through outside organizations, but Discover Law has a list of several to consider.
+Limited law school scholarship opportunities exist through outside organizations, but AccessLex has a databank of scholarships that is worth reviewing.

 To determine whether law school is worth the projected debt, students need to research employment outcomes for law school graduates, analyze expected salaries in their legal specialties of interest, and examine alternative pathways if their career goals are not practicing law.